steve-bate/activitypub-testsuite/docs/challenges.md

 Many servers will accept a message and then pass it to an asynchronous work queue for further processing.
 Depending on the server, little or no validation is done prior to handing it off to the work queue.
 If the activity is later rejected there's no feedback to the publisher.

 In some cases, the tests must poll for data to finish processing.
-Given these servers won't have much data and no other users, hopefully the asynchronous processing finishes in a reasonable amount of it.
+Given these servers won't have much data and no other users, hopefully the asynchronous processing finishes in a reasonable amount of time.
 It may not be possible to detect a rejected activity other than with a timeout (which will slow down the test suite).

 ## Interoperability Testing

 This test suite focuses on ActivityPub (AP) compliance.
 However, that's not what many developers want.
 Most servers implement a very limited subset of ActivityPub (and ActivityStreams 2).
 In many cases, the developers care less about AP compliance and more about how to interoperate with some specific server implementations (that may not be compliant themselves).
 The tests in this suite will not be especially useful for that purpose, but the framework could potentially be used to support interoperability testing, *if* baseline interoperability requirements exist.